mCRL2org/mCRL2/doc/sphinx/user_manual/tools/release/diagraphica.rst

 In the analysis mode, the tool allows the user to cluster states based on selected attributes.
-The clusters are visualized in a hierarchical pyramid structure were transitions between clusters are shown by arcs.
+The clusters are visualized in a hierarchical pyramid structure where transitions between clusters are shown by arcs.
 The simulation view gives the user the facility to navigate through the transition graph and shows the effect of actions on the configuration.
 The integrated edit mode allows the user to create such a configuration.
 A configuration consists of